alessandro-stella/svm/README.md

-# svm
+# SVM
-"Simple Version Manager" (someone says that the S stands for "Star"), a study case to recreate basic git functionalities
+"Simple Version Manager", a study case to recreate basic git functionalities Btw, someone says that the S stands for "Star"...